luthilab/IntanLuthiLab/README.md

 Used to open, visualize and score the data in three main vigilent state (NREMS, REMS, Wakefulness) obtained with Symply2Read.

-**Ypnos_ForRefPerm_CloseLoop**
+**Ypnos_For_Closed_Loop_Experiments**

 Used for recording data and automatic detection of the three vigilent states (NREMS, REMS, Wakefulness) using the EMG and EEG signals.
-This version is related to the https://www.biorxiv.org/content/10.1101/2023.05.20.541586v1 paper (Figure 3).
+This version is related to the experiments conducted in the https://doi.org/10.1101/2023.05.20.541586 paper.

 **Example of an analysis**